adgpta/NuCLear/README.md

 - For Python
   For predefined training data, load "NuCLearTrainingWorkspace.pkl" provided in the 'Workspace' folder.
 To create your own training datasets, load all csvs as a dictionary (groundtruth + synthesized data) as tables and save as pickle file.

+**TO NOTE:**
+_While creating data for subtypes for cells, the name should contain partial match to the corresponding major cell type name.
+As an example, for excitatory neuronal data, the table name should contain 'Neuron' which would be the major cell type (eg: ExciNeuron)._
+#

 Add folder containing all scripts, workspaces and models to MATLAB path.
 Run NuCLearMAIN.m.